JanetVictorious/deep-learning-fundamentals/basic_neural_networks/README.md

 In addition, all optimization methods are performed with the use of *mini-batches*, i.e. instead of iterating over the whole dataset mini-batches are generated and number of epochs decide the number of times the dataset is iterated over.

 See notebook [dnn_w_optimization](./dnn_w_optimization.ipynb) for example usage.

+---

+## Simple TensorFlow model

+In [tf_model.py](./tf_model.py) is a DNN network implemented using TensorFlow resources.
+The network is intended to be used on an image dataset.